timmylindh/CHL/README.md

 CHL, short for *C Hypertext Library*, is a library used to write web applications of all sorts in the C programming language.
 CHL provides you with a lot of useful features:

+>
-> - *FastCGI*
+  - Works with *FastCGI*
   - *Parsing and fetching HTTP data, such as POST and GET.*
   - *Creating and deleting HTTP headers.*
   - *A dedicated API for creating and deleting cookies.*
   - *The ability to execute CHL functions within HTML files*

 and a lot more...